 What's happened

-North Korea launched multiple ballistic missiles, including hypersonic weapons, just before South Korean President Lee Jae Myung’s trip to China.
-Kim Jong Un emphasized the tests as a demonstration of its nuclear deterrent amid regional tensions and international crises.
+North Korea launched multiple missile tests, including hypersonic weapons, just before South Korean President Lee Jae Myung’s visit to China.
+Kim Jong Un emphasized the tests as a demonstration of its nuclear deterrent amid regional and international crises.
+The tests follow recent provocations and regional tensions.

 What's behind the headline?